 Offering a platform where members can share their experiences and discuss current topics of interest in brand packaging.

-For more information or to partipate in the Brand Owner Council conatct [email protected]
+For more information or to participate in the Brand Packaging Council contact [email protected]

 APTech serves as secretariat to the International Color Consortium (ICC)